piyushverma001/Colorizer/README.md

 # Colorizer
 AI based Image Coloring of B/W images

-This project is based on a refrence from a research paper titled 'Colourful Image Colorization' authored by
+This project is based on a refrence from a research paper titled 'Colourful Image Colorization' authored by  Richard Zhang, Phillip Isola and Alexei Efros at https://arxiv.org/abs/1603.08511

 ## Project Directory
 The directory includes app.py as the main flask server application.
 It misses a directory named model which stores the binary caffe model for prediction.
 The model folder is linked at __ due to file size limit on Github copy it in the same directory as project.